yegor256/blog/_drafts/share.md

 when we weren't using static analysis as a [mandatory step]({% pst 2014/aug/2014-08-13-strict-code-quality-control %}) of our continuous integration pipeline.

-Another funny possibility is when the client shows the source code to "a friend" and he gives a "professional" opinion, which sounds like "they don't know what they are doing."
-Once such an opinion hits clients ears, the project is under a huge risk of closure.
+Another funny possibility is when the client shows the source code to a "friend" and he gives a "professional" opinion, which sounds like "they don't know what they are doing."
+Once such an opinion hits client's ears, the project is under a huge risk of closure.
 It'll be very difficult, almost impossible, to convience the client to not listen to the "friend" and continue to work with you.
 That's why most outsourcers prefer to keep the sources